jboss-switchyard/quickstarts/remote-invoker/Readme.md

 JBoss AS 7
 ----------
-1. Build the quickstart:

-        mvn clean install

-2. Start JBoss AS 7 in standalone mode:
+1. Start JBoss AS 7 in standalone mode:

         ${AS}/bin/standalone.sh

-3. Deploy the Quickstart :
+2. Build and deploy the Quickstart :

-        mvn jboss-as:deploy
+        mvn install -Pdeploy

-4. Use the RemoteClient class to send a request message to the Dealer service.
+3. Use the RemoteClient class to send a request message to the Dealer service.
 The client can be run from the command-line using:

         mvn exec:java